 Cost: $1, 527

 The owner of the place was very laid-back, and basically let us do our own thing.
 So we decided to cater it ourselves.
 (My husband is an excellent cook, after all.)

 It was the middle of summer (and incidentally the middle of a heat-wave), so we kept the menu simple and light.
 We wanted to maintain that backyard BBQ family reunion feel, so we skipped anything formal and opted more for a buffet style meal.

 We ordered pulled pork (my favourite!) and beef on a bun from a local butcher shop.
 It was delicious, easy and extremely budget-friendly.
 A couple family members and friends contributed side-dishes, and R and his groomsmen did all the other cooking and prepping.

 My mother-in-law took care of the wedding cake and cupcakes for us.
-For our cake toppers we bought Bob and Linda (of Bob’s Burgers) Funko pops, which now live in our kitchen.
+For our cake toppers we bought Bob and Linda (of Bob’s Burgers) Funko pops, which now live on our bookcase.

 Since the venue was a bit out of town, we decided to host a morning-after brunch as well.
 Yes, the morning after our wedding, R got up to cook breakfast for about 55 people, while I cleaned up the empty cups from the night before.

 We grossly over-estimated the amount of food needed and ended up taking at least half of it back home with us.
-We actually had to run out on Monday afternoon and use some of the wedding money to buy a freezer just so we had a place to store it all.
+We actually had to run out and use some of our wedding gift money to buy a freezer just so we had a place to store it all.

 We had decided that having an open bar was too unpredictable with our financial situation, but we didn’t want our guests to be paying for drinks all night either.
 So, we purposely rented the biggest cabin for ourselves to host a wedding after-party.